-It is heartening to see more and more states adopting online drivers ed as an option for students to fulfill their coursework requirements.
-As a veteran drivers ed instructor, it seems only logical to me for this trend to be gaining a foothold.
-Like many subjects, students are much more likely to learn and retain information they’ve received via visual learning.
+It is heartening to see more and more states adopting online driver’s ed as an option for students to fulfill their coursework requirements.
+As a veteran driver’s ed instructor, it seems only logical to me for this trend to be gaining a foothold.
+Like many subjects, students are much more likely to learn and retain the information they’ve received via visual learning.
 Lectures and endless written work can only go so far in teaching a student how to drive safely and properly.
-This is why I have created a list of online drivers ed reviews for schools I highly recommend.
-I’ve only included the ones I find fulfill all of the needs of a student driver and their parents.
+This is why I have created a list of online driver’s ed reviews for schools I highly recommend.
+I’ve only included the ones I find fulfill all of the needs of student driver and their parents.

-When drivers ed courses are taken online, they tend to be more engaging for the student.
-Especially given the current generation’s affinity for all things digital, the visual stimuli of photos, animations, videos, interactive quizzes and other electronically delivered media will more likely be absorbed and retained.
-Long gone are the days of ho-hum learning through textbooks, lectures and workbooks.
+When driver’s ed courses are taken online, they tend to be more engaging for the student.
+Especially given the current generation’s affinity for all things digital, the visual stimuli of photos, animations, videos, interactive quizzes, and other electronically delivered media will more likely be absorbed and retained.
+Long gone are the days of ho-hum learning through textbooks, lectures, and workbooks.
 The interactive aspect of online courses is something that lectures in a classroom just can’t deliver.
-Another added advantage is the ability for the student to revisit any difficult areas of the course without having to stop the instructor, or even worse – forgo the information all together.
+Another added advantage is the ability for the student to revisit any difficult areas of the course without having to stop the instructor, or even worse – forgo the information altogether.

-I think you can probably tell that I am big supporter of online learning for drivers ed.
+I think you can probably tell that I am a big supporter of online learning for driver’s ed.
 I wouldn’t hesitate to recommend this method of learning to anyone at this point!

 I know how daunting the task of finding the right online drivers ed school can be.
 I’ve taken a lot of the guesswork and heavy lifting out of the equation for you.
 In addition, I contacted all of the schools below for discounts for my readers.
 Not a single one said “No,” so you’re in luck!
 On top of that, if you would be so kind as to use the exclusive referral links I’ve included, I’ll get a little kickback for my research – a win-win for everyone involved!

-In addition, they have maintained stellar reviews on online ratings sites and an A+ with the Better Business Bureau – not an easy feat!
+In addition, they have maintained stellar reviews on online rating sites and an A+ with the Better Business Bureau – not an easy feat!

 Other high points: